13 DIY Closet Organizers For Tidy Bedrooms

 Most shelves can be doubled in storage area by DIY closet organizers that place another shelf of the same length over the one that is there already.
 The available space on a closet rod can also be almost doubled by hanging a lower rod from the end of the upper one on a chain.
 Hooks can also be attached to shelving to hold kitchen and workshop tools and utensils.
 This will also work for gloves, tiesand belts, and hooks attached to hangers will hold several of these on a closet rod.
 Hooks or clothespins attached to an aluminum wire stretched across the back of a door will also provide a drying area for gloves, mittens and wraps when they become wet.
 The recessed ends of closets can be made into small but useful shelves by attaching shelving material slightly narrower than the space with end mounting brackets.

-When you are living in a home then you tend to make it..
+When you are building a house then you aim to make it as..